madflojo/masterless-salt-base/README.md

 # salt-base
-A generic(ish) base environment for Saltstack
+A generic(ish) base environment to setup a basic Linux server ready to run Docker containers.